la-ninpre/aaoth.xyz/en/about.md

 fedi is probably a fastest way to reach me. i have multiple accounts, here they are.

-* la_ninpre at pleroma dot aaoth dot xyz
+* la_ninpre at merveilles dot town

 * lnpr at bloat dot aaoth dot xyz

 * la_ninpre at mstdn dot starnix dot network

+* la_ninpre at lamp dot leemoon dot network

+* la_ninpre at berserker dot town

 * la_ninpre at mk dot starnix dot network

-* la_ninpre at berserker dot town

 * lan_lewa at toki dot social